-First select the layer you want to draw on. then click the button.
+First select the layer you want to draw on.
+Then click the button.
 Next click on the starting point of the line.
 Then click one or more additional points tracing the path of the line.
 After clicking the final point of your polyline click the button.
 A blank feature form will appear for you to fill in.
 Enter as much or as little information as you want to record at this time and then click the "Add" button to finish.
 When drawing lines that have a direction associated with them, such a gravity fed sewers, try to always draw your lines in the direction of the flow.
-Doing so will make it meanful to use the arrow line style if you should ever choose to do so.
+Doing so will make it meaningful to use the arrow line style if you should ever choose to do so.

 To draw an area feature

-First select the layer you want to draw on. then click the button.
+First select the layer you want to draw on.
+Then click the button.
 Next click on some point along the permitter of your new area.
 Then trace the complete permitter of your area by clicking additional points along that path.
 After clicking your last point click the button.
 The area will automatically close from the last point clicked back to the starting point.
 A blank feature form will appear for you to fill in.
 Enter as much or as little information as you want to record at this time and then click the "Add" button to finish.

 To draw a point feature using GPS

 If you have GPS enabled on your phone or tablet then there is a more automated way to mark a point feature on the map.
 When you click the button a new point feature will be created at your current GPS location and a blank feature form will appear for you to fill out.
 It is strongly advised that you only plot points this way when you are using a GPS device with an uncertainty better than 1 meter.
-The GPS built into phones and tablets is much worse than this and not recommended for plotting points.
+The GPS built into phones and tablets is very inprecise and not recommended for plotting points.
 If you don't have a sub meter GPS then we recommend marking your points manually using your GPS location only as a reference on the map.
 You can usually "eye-ball" a location on the background photography with more precision than that reported by your phone's on-board GPS.

 To add a geometry-less feature

-If your advanced layer settings specify that neither points, lines, or areas are allowed on a layer then a special button will be included on the draw menu letting you add a features that have no geometry.
+If your advanced layer settings specify that neither points, lines, or areas are allowed on a layer then a special button will be included on the draw menu letting you add features that have no geometry.
 This allows you to create a feature by filling in all the field values but you will not be prompted to mark a location on the map.
 Applications for records like this might include listing employees, vehicles, or other assets that are not tied to any location.

 Make sure you zoomed in close enough to precisely locate your feature before drawing.
 If you are new to drawing on the map we recommend that you zoom the map to the location of your new feature before starting any of the drawing steps described above.
 It is possible, and sometimes necessary, to zoom and pan while in the middle of a drawing task but its easier to do so before you start drawing.